M-Scheinost/SQLite_Pmem/Readme.md

 - __test__: a program i use to test my pmem_vfs
 - __bench__: a program to run the benchmark i found on Github.
 This will soon be TPC-E

+# How to create the csvs
+- generate the data using `EGenLoader`
+- use the `extract.py` to transform the txt files to csvs

+# sources
+- sqlite3 from sqlite.org
+- the tpc-e setup from https://github.com/suhascv/SQLite_TPC-E

 Author
 =============